AIP Ingredient Swaps For Dairy Products (Cheese, Yogurt, Milk, Ice Cream)

-To get coconut cream, just let the canned coconut milk settle in the fridge or somewhere cool for a day.
+To get coconut cream, just let the canned coconut milk settle for a day.
 Then carefully open the can and scoop out the coconut cream from the top of the can.
 The bottom water can be thrown away.

 AIP Swaps for cheese

 While the most popular types of dairy-free cheese are made from nuts (like cashews), which aren’t allowed on AIP, there are AIP-cheese options…